25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

 The stored procedure `sp_update_inventory` automatically flags products requiring restocking.
 It iterates through each active product (discontinued = 0) in the `products` table, summing its current inventory quantity from the `inventory` table.
-If the total quantity for a product falls below 10 units, the procedure sets the `restock` flag to 1 in the `products` table, indicating a need for replenishment.
-This facilitates proactive inventory management by automatically identifying low-stock items.
+If the total quantity for a product falls below 10 units, the procedure updates the `products` table, setting the `restock` flag to 1 for that product, thereby signaling the need for replenishment to the inventory management system.

 ---